top of page

 Small Changes = Big Results

 Having grappled with depression and anxiety all my life (like many of you, no doubt), I rely on running to flood my body with chemicals that are handy for fighting these conditions.
 So it was with great dismay several months ago that I noticed my left knee beginning to complain like a whiny child.
 I mentioned this to my physician, and he suggested (to my horror) that I switch to the elliptical machine at the gym I attend.
-I can’t even begin to list the objections I have to this idea, the main one being, it’s not running.

 I went overboard on Google after that; surely there must be a better way to solve this pesky knee problem!
 Of course, there were all sorts of dire warnings about running on a knee that was not one hundred per cent.
 I started to do prescribed pre-running exercises that strengthened and stretched my quads (the big muscles in the thigh), and I wore a supportive elastic bandage during running.